 The goal of CQIs is to empower providers to self-assess and optimize their care by identifying opportunities to bring care into closer alignment with best practices which lead to improved quality and lower costs for specific high cost, high frequency and highly complex procedures.

 CQIs are developed, and administered, by Michigan physician and hospital partners, with funding and support from Blue Cross Blue Shield of Michigan and its HMO, Blue Care Network.
 CQIs support continuous quality improvement and development of best practices for areas of care that are highly technical, rapidly evolving and associated with scientific uncertainty.

-There are 13 hospital CQIs, which are listed below.
-Click on each CQI name to view its corresponding fact sheet.
+There are 14 hospital CQIs, which are listed below.

 - Michigan Anticoagulation Quality Improvement